Registered Nurse (RN) Resume Examples & Templates for 2026

 - Student nurse leadership roles

 If you've ever spent an entire shift fighting with Epic after a new update, congratulations—you have technical skills.
-But on your resume, you need to list them clearly.
+But on your resume, you need to list them clearly and in a specific manner which reflects your knowledge.

 - Epic